Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Improving Signature Extraction

-Now suppose that $x_1$ and $x_2$ have the same activation pattern - meaning they set the same neurons as active neurons per layer - between layers $i$ and $i+t-1$.
+Now suppose that $x_1$ and $x_2$ have the same activation pattern between layers $i$ and $i+t-1$, meaning they set the same neurons as active.
 In this case, $A_{x_2} = A_{x_1}$, which we write as $A$.
 Therefore, our systems are as follows.

 These systems respectively yield the same solutions as: